-When I was a boy, I came home from school to see a plate full of crumbs on a table and my dog, Daisy, sitting nearby, staring up at me as if to ask if I had any more.
+When I was a boy, I came home from school to see a plate full of crumbs on a table and my dog Daisy sitting nearby — staring up at me as if to ask if I had any more.

-It’s not always so easy to find out what’s causing diarrhea in dogs.
+But it’s not always so easy to find out what’s causing diarrhea in dogs.

 If your dog is experiencing diarrhea, it can be symptomatic of many different things.
-What it means may depend on your dog’s surroundings, stress level, health level or behavior.

 Food intolerance is another common reason for diarrhea.